MaurovX/graviti_test/README.md

 There are 2 notebooks available here to showcase work related to the above questions, the first notebook is an EDA of the dataset, we seek to understand the dataset and to plot our insights.
 After that the Second notebook aims at answering the main question, what makes a borrower good or bad, and how can someone under this model improve their standing.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@mauricio.jac2/this-is-how-credit-agencies-see-you-74664d0ac6c9).
+We've found a good configuration using Logistic Regression that allows us to have an AUC of 65% in test with enough support for stable features.
+We've also computed an example of how a scorecard methodology could help in understanding the impacts of each feature into the model.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/c/GiveMeSomeCredit/overview).
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here]().
 Otherwise, feel free to use the code here as you would like!